 Reports and Policy Briefs

-Forum for Health Policy publishes policy briefs, knowledge summaries and recommendations in key areas identified by the organization.
-The three main areas are Digitalization, Person-centered care and Effectiveness/Use of Resources.
-The texts are often concluded with suggestions for action and particularly important advice to decision makers.
-Listed below are English summaries of some of the reports and links to the full versions in Swedish.
+Forum for Health Policy publishes policy briefs and recommendations in key areas in health care and elderly care.
+The three main areas are, Person-centered care Digitalization/innovation and Effectiveness.
+The texts include suggestions for action and particularly important advice to decision makers.
+Listed below are the reports (in English) as well as English summaries of Swedish reports with links to the full versions in Swedish.

 Summary Report, A comprehensive compilation of policy briefs